shayzogo/node-tcp-server/README.md

 Any manipulation to the data.
 The data is sent with a parameter to tell TCP where to send the logs, you can send them to admin emails, DB or proxy.

-## Added load test and artillery for testing tcp server
+## Added load test and artillery for testing tcp server - branch: loadtesting
 In loadtest you can run <br>
-`loadtest -n 1000 -c 100 --rps 200 localhost:7070?message=test`<br>
+`loadtest -n 1000 -c 100 --rps 200 http://localhost:7070?message=test`<br>
 It will make 1000 request from 100 connection and will send 200 requests per second<Br>

 In artillry  you can run<br>